 Wildlife Calendar Artists

 Bonnie Marris has been studying and painting wolves, foxes, dogs and horses since childhood.
-She remembers her family home as a refuge for anyone in trouble, human or animal.
 Always, when Marris wasn’t around animals, she was painting them and this love led her to pursue degrees in zoology and animal behavior, studying predictors (wolves, big cats, bears, and foxes).
+Animals are an integral part of both her life and her art.

-Bonnie also wants to let viewers see each animal she paints as an individual, to connect with its soul.
+If anyone has never had the opportunity to see a fox running through a field and stopping suddenly to listen for a mouse or to watch a pack of wild wolves at play, Marris wants to give that person some of the experience with a painting.
+She also wants to let viewers see each animal she paints as an individual, to connect with its soul.
 “We all know that our dogs and cats have personalities and their own ways of being,” she says.
 “Well, this is also true of grizzlies, of horses, of wolves—all nature’s creatures.
-Once in Alaska, about thirty yards from my campsite, one wolf from a pack of twenty got down on her front elbows and wagged her tail at me in play mode.

 The passion Bonnie Marris has for wilderness, for animals and for light and color come together in her art and she feels her work has accomplished its purpose when a viewer feels that same passion.